 “That’s all well and good, but because of EBITDA addbacks we think leverage may be understated by as much as 40 percent in the US and maybe 15-20 percent in Europe, and that’s a huge cause for concern.
 It could mean we’re actually in a very scary place.”

 As in Europe, the US is seeing plenty of examples of questionable addback practice.
-“As quality of earnings have become normal course on M&A transactions, you’re seeing an increase in instances where more adjustments are being presented,” says Richard Forgione, director at investment bank Houlihan Lokey.
+“As quality of earnings have become normal course on M&A transactions, you’re seeing an increase in instances where more adjustments are being presented,” says Richard Forgione, managing director at investment bank Houlihan Lokey.
 “Sellers are getting more creative, especially when there’s a story that needs to be told, such as disruption to the business.”

 “Anything deemed non-recurring or non-core is typically acceptable to both sides as an addback,” he explains, noting that this can include stock compensation, severance, board compensation and transaction fees.
 “The more egregious ones are addbacks that take into account new product offerings or new business ventures where maybe only a few months of data is available.”